-If you suffer from snoring or sleep apnea and live in Canada, then you will likely be relieved to learn that there are actually a lot of surgical options at your disposal for treating the problem.
+If you live in Canada, but suffer from snoring or obstructive sleep apnea, then you will likely be relieved to learn that there are actually a lot of surgical options at your disposal for treating the problem.
 Surgical options are not usually the first thing that people think of when it comes to snoring and sleep apnea – but they do have their merits.

 Article at a Glance: